imgix/js-core/README.md

 # imgix-core-js

 imgix-core-js is an npm package that provides the common boilerplate for imgix server-side JavaScript-based functionality.
-For client-side imgix functionality, please see [imgix.js](http://www.imgix.com/imgix-js).
+For client-side imgix functionality, please see [imgix.js](https://www.imgix.com/imgix-js).

 imgix-core-js adheres to the [imgix-blueprint](https://github.com/imgix/imgix-blueprint) for definitions of its functionality.

 ## Installing

 ```
-npm install --save-dev imgix-core-js
+npm install --save imgix-core-js
 ```

 ## ES6